dreiekk/OpenVR-Autostarter/README.md

 ## Installation

-You may need to install the .NET Runtime 4.8 to run this program.
+You may need to install the [.NET 5.0 RUntime](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) to run this program.

 Download the latest setup from the [Releases](https://github.com/dreiekk/OpenVR-Autostarter/releases/latest) page.

 ### Build it yourself from souce

-This project is built in .NET 4.8 and Visual Studio 2019.
+This project is built in .NET 5.0 and Visual Studio 2019.

 Clone this git repository
 ```bash